canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-openstack-with-conjure-up/install-openstack-with-conjure-up.md

 Now, let's check if everything is working.

 Open a web browser and navigate to the Horizon using the URL we copied before.
+We will see the following login screen:

 ![](./images/horizon-1.png)

 Use **admin** as a login and **openstack** as a password.
-After logging in, you should see something similar to this:
+After logging in, we should see something similar to this:

 ![](./images/horizon-2.png)